Supersymmetric spectroscopy on AdS$_4\times S^7$ and AdS$_4\times S^6$: Further discussion

 and similarly for $E_0^{\text{min}}(n)$.
 Here, $a^{\text{max}}$, $b^{\text{max}}$ and $c^{\text{max}}$ are constants, different for each type of multiplet and for each solution.
 The proposal (\ref{eq: bounds}) turns out to fit very well the actual $E_0^{\text{max}}(n)$ and $E_0^{\text{min}}(n)$ for the GRAVs across all five spectra, with $a^{\text{max}} = a^{\text{min}} = \tfrac94$, as in the cases discussed in \cite{Cesaro:2020soq}, and appropriate values for the other constants.
 The fit (\ref{eq: bounds}) is depicted for the SO(3) and U(1), $g^{-2}c^{\nicefrac13}V=-35.610235$ GRAVs with dashed lines in figures \ref{fig: gravsso3} and \ref{fig: gravsu12}.
 For other supermultiplets, (\ref{eq: bounds}) yields mixed results.
 This is not surprising: simple anayltical formulae for the extremal dimensions tend not to exist even in the cases considered in \cite{Cesaro:2020soq}, for which the individual dimensions (\ref{eq:E0genericN}) are known.

-One may finally enquire about the presence of relevant ($\Delta <3$) or classically marginal ($\Delta = 3$) scalar states in the KK spectra that we have covered.
+One may finally enquire about the presence of relevant ($\Delta <3$) or classically marginal ($\Delta = 3$) scalar states in our KK spectra.
 Our data up to KK level $n =3$ for the supermultiplets, VEC and CHIRAL, that contain scalars do not allow for a conclusive classification at all KK level, especially for the spectra in which $E_0^{\text{min}}(n)$ for these multiplets is non-monotonic.
-With our data and across all five spectra, there are only two multiplets, both of them CHIRAL, containing $\Delta = 3$ scalars: one with $E_0 = 2$ in the $\textrm{U}(1) \times \textrm{U}(1)$ spectrum at level $n=2$, and one with $E_0 = 3$ in the U(1), $g^{-2}c^{\nicefrac13}V=-35.610235$ spectrum at $n=1$.
-More generally, the tables in the appendices highlight the multiplets that contain $\Delta \leq 3$ scalars.
-Figures \ref{fig:so3sol} and \ref{fig:u12sol} also offer a visual reference within the SO(3) and U(1), $g^{-2}c^{\nicefrac13}V=-35.610235$ spectra.
+With our data and across all five spectra, there is only one multiplet containing $\Delta = 3$ scalars.
+It is an $E_0 = 2$ CHIRAL multiplet in the $\textrm{U}(1) \times \textrm{U}(1)$ spectrum at level $n=2$.
+In figures \ref{fig:so3sol} and \ref{fig:u12sol}, a visual reference of multiplets that contain $\Delta \leq 3$ scalars within the SO(3) and U(1), $g^{-2}c^{\nicefrac13}V=-35.610235$ spectra is given.
 Specifically, in figures \ref{fig: vecso3} and \ref{fig: vecu12}, VEC multiplets with dimensions greater than, equal to, or lower than $E_0 = \tfrac52$ (corresponding to the horizontal dashed red line), respectively contain one irrelevant, classically marginal, or relevant scalar.
 This is similar for the CHIRALs in figures \ref{fig: chiralso3} and \ref{fig: chiralu12}, with the red dashed line now sitting at $E_0=3$.
 In the latter figures, CHIRALs with $E_0 < 2$ (marked by the red dotted line), further contain a second relevant scalar.